o3de/o3de.org/content/docs/user-guide/scripting/lua/ebus.md

 ## Using AZStd::any

 You can pass any Lua primitive type excluding tables to any bus or function that takes `AZStd::any` as a parameter \(for example, `GameplayNotificationBus::OnEventBegin`\).
-You can also pass any type reflected from C\+\+ \(for example, vectors or `EntityId` values\).
+You can also pass any type reflected from C++ \(for example, vectors or `EntityId` values\).
 There is no syntax required to pass a value as an `any`-just call the bus or function.

 The following example shows the use of `AZStd::any`.